 Google To Make Mobile Index The Primary Index For Search

 Earlier this fall, Google announced it will begin to create a separate mobile index within a few months, that will serve as the primary index that the search engine will use.
-Put another way, Google will begin to index search results for mobile separately from desktop so that they can offer mobile users better and fresher content.
+Put another way, Google will begin to index search results for mobile separately from the desktop so that they can offer mobile users better and fresher content.
 The standard desktop index that consumers know and have used for years will remain active, but it won’t be as updated nearly as frequently as its mobile counterpart.

 So, what’s this mean for online retailers?